Paulini: Television appearances

 On 26 November 2004, Paulini made a guest appearance in the Australian soap opera Home and Away as herself.
 In the episode, Paulini performs her single "We Can Try" at the opening of Summer Bay's new bar Noah's, and later performs "Silent Night" at the christening for Sally Fletcher's (Kate Ritchie) baby.
 Paulini appeared as a contestant in the first season of the Australian lifestyle reality series Celebrity Overhaul in February 2005, alongside six other celebrities.
 On the show, celebrities went through a six-week course of fitness and lifestyle retraining.
 In May 2006, Paulini joined the first season of the celebrity singing show It Takes Two, where 10 non-singing celebrities are paired up with 10 professional singers to compete in a duet-singing showdown in order to impress a panel of judges and the viewing public to survive potential elimination.
 Paulini was paired up with television presenter Simon Reeve, and they placed sixth in the competition.
 For the second season of It Takes Two in May 2007, she was paired up with television presenter Lochie Daddo and they were the first couple to be eliminated from the competition.
 Paulini made her acting debut in the television film Sisters of War, which premiered on ABC1 on 14 November 2010.
 The film is based on the true story of a group of Australian nuns and nurses held by the Japanese as prisoners of war at the Catholic mission station Vunapope, on the Papua New Guinea island of New Britain in 1942.
 Paulini played the supporting role of islander nun Sister Marie, who she described as caring and strong.
 In preparing for the role, Paulini spoke with nuns who had been through World War II experiences and read books on one of the film's other characters, Sister Berenice Twohill.
 During one scene in the film, Paulini's character sings a Latin requiem in Papua New Guinean dialect while standing beside a huge cross, after death has come to the mission during an aircraft attack.

-In 2019, Paulini appeared as the Spider contestant in first season of The Masked Singer Australia, being eliminated in finals week.
-In 2021, Paulini appeared as a contestant on the seventh season of I’m A Celebrity…Get Me Out Of Here!
+In 2019, Paulini appeared as the Spider contestant on the first season of The Masked Singer Australia, being eliminated in finals week.
+In 2021, Paulini appeared as a contestant on the seventh series of I’m A Celebrity…Get Me Out Of Here!
 Australia, and was the fifth contestant to be eliminated.
+In 2023, Paulini was announced as one of the celebrity contestants set to compete in the twentieth series of Dancing with the Stars Australia.